LIME Connection V: Re-imagining Indigenous Health Education: Harnessing energy, implementing evidence, creating change.

 LIME Connection supported collaboration between medical schools and built linkages with community, colleges and those from other health disciplines.

-Keynote speakers included experts in Indigenous health and medical education from Australia, Aotearoa/ New Zealand, Hawai’i and Hong Kong.
+Keynote speakers (listed in the program) included experts in Indigenous health and medical education from Australia, Aotearoa/ New Zealand, Hawai’i and Hong Kong.

 The target audience included